 “I think we will feel the loss of Chips poignantly,” Hemi said with only the tiniest trace of blame in his voice.
 “We will have to hire someone qualified eventually.
 But for the moment, I suppose I will have to take on much of the engineering work.”

-“That’s why you’re my fuckin’ Deck Boss Hemi—is there nothing you can’t do?”
+“That’s why you’re my fuckin’ deck boss, Hemi—is there nothing you can’t do?”

 “You know it is not about what I cannot do, it is about having the time to do it.
 We did well with Cassandra, but we need to hire skilled people.
-After all, I do not think I need to remind you that we did not just lose Chips, we lost Owen too…”
+After all, I do not think I need to remind you that we did not just lose Chips, we lost Owen too . . .”

 Into the middle of their conversation crept the roll of heavy diesels from a large ship moving up the channel.
-When a horn sounded they turned to find there was no ship coming from the direction of the engine sound.
+When a horn sounded, they turned to find there was no ship coming from the direction of the engine sound.
 Hemi lifted his binoculars and scanned the channel until he saw the familiar low outline of the Gnat’s sail with a spiky-haired head sticking out of it, and a stream of diesel exhaust flowing out behind.

 “Sylvia,” said Hemi, “it is the Gnat.”